 - Now the head has turned to the maximum possible top position.
 Similar to point “2”, find the settings at which the head will begin to move away from the maximum possible top position.
 In my case, this value was 830 (see video).
 Press the button “Next” again

-- At this stage, the application will calculate the obtained head rotation angles and convert all your previously saved shots into a new format – you can again see them in the list of shots / drills on your phone.
+- At this stage, the application will calculate the obtained head rotation angles and convert all your previously saved shots into a new format – you can see them again in the list of shots / drills on your phone.
 Calibration completed.

 That’s all.
 I wanted to tell you about this in advance so that you are “armed” with the knowledge after installing the new version.
 I think that testing will be completed very soon, and you will be able to evaluate all the new features yourself.
 I promise you will love them!